hazooree/Real-Time-Implementation-of-Gunshot-Detection-System/README.md

 # Real-Time-Implementation-of-Gunshot-Detection-System
-This is our EE512 Machine Learning end semester project at Department of ELectrical Engineering at ITU.
+This is our EE512 Machine Learning semester project at Department of ELectrical Engineering at ITU.

 ### 1st: datasets merging, exploration and feature extraction notebook
 - Merging Data From Multiple Sources